This program uses scanner noise from the previous TR to cancel out sound during the next TR, allowing you to hear what a participant says.

-- This only works when participants are responding during a single TR.
-If they respond during two TRs in a row, the response from the first TR will interfere with the response during the second TR.
+- This procedure works best when participants are responding during a single TR.
+If they respond during two TRs in a row, the portion of their response from the first TR will echo, interfering with the response during the second TR.
 The result is that the responses will be hard to distinguish.

 - If all you hear is the TR click, you might have to change from left to right stereo channel.
 Either pre-edit the recording so you only have the correct channel, or change the code to use soundfile.channel(1); or soundfile.channel(2);

 - Install ChucK from Princeton's site (Download ChucK).